Written by: David McCarthy (Sophia’s Director of Education)

 Whilst it is easy to play the blame game, this is not really the point of this article.
 The only way that governments, schools, parents and teachers can have faith in online education providers is by making them more accountable.
 This will never happen whilst the tuition companies are unregulated.
 The Government needs to take the next steps with their Online Education Accreditation Scheme, which they published back in September 2019, with their consultation Report being published in June 2020(13).
 If carried out, this will bring about greater accountability to online education providers.
 Each online education provider would be inspected and would therefore have to have passed rigorous checks (much like an Ofsted report in a physical school), before it can become accredited.
 This would then bring about greater credibility to online education providers and also bring about greater peace of mind to parents who are booking teachers/tutors online.
 Parents tend to take things for granted and make assumptions, which have proved to be false in the past.

 All parents want are qualified teachers who are experts in their field; teachers who have passed all security and safeguarding checks; teachers who are good communicators and have a passion in their subject; teachers who have also received appropriate safeguarding training, when dealing with students online.
 Society also wants teachers who are paid a fair wage for this service and are not being exploited by the education providers they work for.
 If the above had been in place, perhaps some of the more recent problems the NTP experienced would never had occurred.
 Until this happens, governments have to be more thorough in their checks, when it comes to the NTP.
+The launch of the accreditation scheme for online education providers is a welcome step in the right direction.
 Parents will also need to be savvier.
 Just because a tuition company or an online school is cheap, this should definitely not be the factor when choosing one.
 Look to see what the quality of teachers is like; how many students are in each class; is the curriculum being covered; have all the teachers/tutors been personally interviewed; have they had their references checked, and have they passed all security and safeguarding measures (parents often forget about this – think about it – in which walk of life would you ever introduce a total stranger into your child’s life, who has not been security checked?)

-Let us hope that the day comes when all online education providers are accredited by the Government, trust is restored and parents can sleep easier knowing that the tutor/teacher they chose online is purely there to help their child progress up the educational ladder.
+Let us hope that the day comes when all online education providers are accredited by the Government, as part of the new accreditation scheme for online education providers trust is restored and parents can sleep easier knowing that the tutor/teacher they chose online is purely there to help their child progress up the educational ladder.